 To speed up recovery in a DR event, you could allow the recovery to be provided in stages, with the configuration shares available at the time of failover, and the profile archive shares becoming available shortly thereafter.

 See Disaster Recovery in the Dynamic Environment Manager Architecture chapter of the VMware Workspace ONE and Horizon Reference Architecture.

 If you have chosen to replicate FSLogix VHD(X) files to the recovery site, it is imperative to ensure end users have access to only one site at any given time to ensure profile integrity.
 The file share or shares containing FSLogix containers at the production site should be active.
 Under normal operating conditions, the file shares at the recovery site should be passive.
-If a disaster occurs, you will need to disable the production share and promote the passive share to active status.
+If a disaster occurs, you will need to deactivate the production share and promote the passive share to active status.

 The following example workflow applies if you are using DFS-R and DFS-N to replicate and make FSLogix containers available at both sites:

 - If possible, verify that DFS-R data replication from the active folder target to the desired folder target is complete.

 - Deactivate the DFS-N referral status for the active folder target.

 - Enable the DFS-N referral status on the desired folder target.